 If you’re an experienced female trainee (or a man), I hope you’ll benefit from this article.
 If nothing else, I ask that you please pass it along to women who could benefit from the information.

 Now let’s get into the 11 Beginner Strength Training Tips for Women.

 This is crucial; you need to devote some time to learning proper exercise form from the very beginning.
 It’s much easier to learn proper form initially than to develop poor habits and try to break them later.

 I highly suggest working with a knowledgeable strength coach or learning from reputable demonstration videos.
-For this reason I included instructional videos in Beautiful Badass because it’s important to use proper form if you want to get the best results possible and train safely short- and long-term.
+For this reason I included instructional videos in the Train to be Awesome Guide because it’s important to use proper form if you want to get the best results possible and train safely short- and long-term.

 As an example, if you perform a squat improperly by only doing a quarter-squat with the weight primarily on your toes for instance, you will not get the full effects this exercise has to offer, and you risk injury.
 By learning proper form (squatting to or below parallel, keeping the weight centered on your feet, pushing out your knees, etc) you’ll also work your glutes, hamstrings, and other muscles you wouldn’t have otherwise with the quarter-squat variation, and you’ll also be performing the movement in a much safer manner.

 If you’re just getting into strength training (or finally getting serious about it) you will be better off sticking with a few exercises for the first few months.
 Why?
 Think about it this way – what would be easier for you to memorize in the shortest amount of time: 7 different riddles or 20?
 Obviously the fewer would be easier and quicker to memorize.

 It’s the same with your body when you just start lifting weights.
 Your body will remember/memorize a few movements much more quickly.